dalesgit/logseq/pages/SD training Nov 7.md

 				- 2. We did not pray hard enough.
 				- 3. God knows what is best for us better chan we do.
 				- 4. Someone else's prayer for the opposite result was more worthy
-			- In fact, the rage I felt cowardGod arose from these very beliefs.
+			- In fact, the rage I felt coward God arose from these very beliefs.
 Ironically, they are all false (Rupp, pp. 35-36).
 Unlearning these beliefs often comes through painful circumstances accompanied by dramatic realizations.
 		- p.
 4
 			- According to the Spiritual Directors International Web site (www.sdiworld. org), spiritual direction is far more about companionship, guidance, and mentoring than it is about giving direction.
 Spiritual direction is a relationship of trust between one who guides others on their spiritual journeys and another who longs to deepen the connection with God and to discern the movement of God in her or his life.
 			- when I could no longer rely on myself o¢ on my old, limiting understandings of God—when I was completely empty of any imagery or belief at all—something new emerged.
 This time the second bar was clearly God's willingness to meet me at the point of my complete surrender— in the very heart of my vulnerability.
 This new experience of God became my strength, allowing me to crust that this loving Presence would carry me forward.
 Even though I would not be free of the pain and fear that are a part of human experience, God would not permit me to fall